hahnjo/lilypond-binaries/README.md

+## This repository is deprecated, a rewritten version of the concepts have been upstreamed into the official LilyPond tree!

 This repository contains a number of scripts to build and package binary distributions of LilyPond.
 The basic idea is to build static libraries and only depend on very basic dynamic libraries (such as `libc`).
 As a result, the binaries are forward-compatible and can be run on newer releases of the OS.